Destination Guide

 Photography Tips (For Phone and Camera)

-Panchgani is one of those places where even a phone camera can get you stunning shots.
-The landscapes do most of the work.
+Panchgani is one of those places where even a phone camera gets you great shots.
+The landscape does most of the work.
 But timing matters a lot.

-• Golden hour at Table Land — roughly 6:00-7:00 AM and 5:00-6:00 PM in winter.
-The flat plateau with the low-angle sun creates incredible shadows and warm tones.
+• Golden hour at Table Land: roughly 6:00-7:00 AM and 5:00-6:00 PM in winter.
+The flat plateau with the low-angle sun throws long shadows and warm tones.
 This is the money shot.

-• The ghat road while driving — some of the best views of the trip are from the car window during the ghat section.
-This is where having a cab helps — you can ask the driver to slow down or stop at a viewpoint.
+• The ghat road while driving.
+Some of the best views of the trip are from the car window during the ghat section.
+This is where having a cab helps: you can ask the driver to slow down or stop at a viewpoint.
+If you've never arranged an outstation trip before, our guide to booking a cab in Pune walks through the whole process.
 There's one particular curve (you'll know it when you see it) where the whole valley opens up below you.

-• Monsoon clouds at Parsi Point — if you do visit in monsoon and the fog lifts momentarily, the combination of green hills, clouds, and valley is magazine-cover material.
+• Monsoon clouds at Parsi Point.
+If you do visit in monsoon and the fog lifts for a moment, the mix of green hills, clouds, and valley is magazine-cover material.

 Day Trip Works If: